tsirysndr/crosup/README.md

     -V, --version    Print version information

 SUBCOMMANDS:
-    diff       Show the difference between the current configuration and the previous one help       Print this message or the help of the given subcommand(s) history    Show the change history of the configuration file
+    add        Add a new tool to the configuration file diff       Show the difference between the current configuration and the previous one help       Print this message or the help of the given subcommand(s) history    Show the change history of the configuration file